When you press the power button, your MacBook won’t turn on. Your MacBook has a black screen only. What to do now?

-A MacBook has three major states: Off, Sleep and On.
-Performing a power cycle means you force the MacBook return to Off state.
+A MacBook has three significant states: Off, Sleep and On.
+Performing a power cycle means you force the MacBook to return to the Off state.

-In a pre-2013 MacBook Pro, there is a sleep indicator on the front edge of the case as shown below.
-When the MacBook enters to sleep mode, this sleep indicator light will flash.
+In a pre-2013 MacBook Pro, there is a sleep indicator on the front edge of the case, as shown below.
+When the MacBook enters sleep mode, this sleep indicator light will flash.
 Apple removed the sleep indicator in the recent models.
-For these newer machines, if you can’t see anything on the screen, it is difficult to tell what state your MacBook is currently in.
+If you can’t see anything on the screen for these newer machines, it is difficult to tell what state your MacBook is currently in.

-If your MacBook gets stuck in the Sleep state for some reasons, your MacBook will not respond to normal wake-up signals such as opening the lid, pressing the power button or clicking the touchpad.
-You need to force the MacBook back to Off state by performing a power cycle.
+If your MacBook gets stuck in the Sleep state for some reason, your MacBook will not respond to standard wake-up signals such as opening the lid, pressing the power button or clicking the touchpad.
+You must force the MacBook back to the Off state by performing a power cycle.

-Press and hold the power button for 10 seconds then release the button.
-Now you have forced the Mac returning to Off state.
+Press and hold the power button for 10 seconds, then release the button.
+Now you have forced the Mac to return to Off state.
 If you have a spinning hard drive in your Mac, you may hear a squeak as the hard drive power is forcibly cut.
 If your MacBook has an SSD drive, you won’t hear anything.

 If performing a power cycle can’t fix the problem, go on to the next step.

-When you see nothing on the screen, you may think that your Mac won’t turn on.
+You may think that your Mac won’t turn on when you see nothing on the screen.
 But that is not always the case!
 Your Mac may be ON already; only the screen is not working.
-Therefore, it is vital to double-check any signs of power including sounds and lights to avoid a misdiagnosis.
+Therefore, it is vital to double-check any signs of power, including sounds and lights, to avoid a misdiagnosis.

 Check for sounds